Giacomo Nava

-Giacomo Nava (born 27 January 1997) is an Italian professional footballer who plays as a goalkeeper for Maltese club Birkirkara.
+Giacomo Nava (born 27 January 1997) is an Italian professional footballer who last played as a goalkeeper for Maltese club Birkirkara.

 Club career

 Llapi

-On 7 January 2020, Nava signed a one-and-a-half-year contract with Football Superleague of Kosovo club Llapi to replace the departed Bledar Hajdini as the first choice.
+On 7 January 2020, Nava signed a one-and-a-half-year contract with Kosovo Superleague club Llapi to replace the departed Bledar Hajdini as the first choice.
 On 16 February 2020, he made his debut in a 0–0 away draw against Dukagjini after being named in the starting line-up.

 International career

 On 20 April 2012, Nava was named as part of the Italy U15 squad for 2012 Torneo delle Nazioni to replace the injured Andrea Zaccagno.
-On 28 April 2012, he made his debut with Italy U15 in a 2012 Torneo delle Nazioni match against Croatia U16 after being named in the starting line-up.
+Eight days later, he made his debut with Italy U15 in a 2012 Torneo delle Nazioni match against Croatia U16 after being named in the starting line-up.